iudexai/iudex-web/README.md

 ```
 Your channel ID can be found by clicking the name of the channel in the top left, then at the bottom of the dialog that pops up.

-As long as the channel is public or you've invited the Iudex app, logs will be sent as messages to their tagged channel any time they are logged.
+As long as the channel is public or you've invited the IUDEX app, logs will be sent as messages to their tagged channel any time they are logged.

 # API reference